 Done!
 You successfully disconnected your account from the Backup and Sync app, which means your Google Drive folder is no longer synced.
 Now, you can trash the app from your computer without affecting cloud-based data.

 Step 2.
 Delete the Google Drive app

 - Navigate to the Backup and Sync icon > More again.

 - Go to the Applications folder and locate the Backup and Sync app.

 - Drag it to the Trash.

 - Open the Trash and click Empty.

 Finally, it’s time to get rid of Google Drive as well as Backup and Sync leftovers.
-All these junk clutters your system and slows down Mac's performance.
+All this junk clutters your system and slows down Mac's performance.
 To eliminate them, follow the steps below.